dcodeIO/ClosureCompiler.js/README.md

 * [See the output of ccjs --help](https://github.com/dcodeIO/ClosureCompiler.js/blob/master/OPTIONS.md).

+Additional options:

-Additionally, the JVM parameters `-Xms` and `-Xmx` are supported just in case that you run out of heap space compiling a rather large code base.
+* JVM parameters `-Xms` and `-Xmx` are supported just in case that you run out of heap space compiling a rather large code base.
 When omitted, `-Xmx` defaults to `1024m`.
+* `compiler_jar` absolute path to the Closure Compiler jar file.
+If not specified the latest installed version will be used.

 Usage with Grunt and Gulp
 ----------------